pm-cui/voltageFaultInjection/README.md

   - Upon a rising edge detected on Pin 4, it induces a voltage glitch on Pin 3
      - Sets the GPIO to LOW for a short amount of time before setting it HIGH
   - autopull = True causes the OSR to be automatically refilled with the value from the TX FIFO (user input - glitch duration)
-  - Will filter out abnormal outputs and append them to a file.
-The file resides in the Pico's flash memory

 - In Pico_Py folder, mosfet_testing.py
    - With the cut-off board, I am able to get a ~200ns glitch timing, goes from 3v3 to 0v and back to 3v3.